cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 1. Download a BOSH stemcell for OpenStack by clicking on its version number.

-1. In a terminal window, use the `bosh upload stemcell` command to upload the stemcell to the BOSH Director.
+1. In a terminal window, run `bosh upload stemcell STEMCELL-NAME` to upload the stemcell to the BOSH Director.

     <pre class="terminal">